 The first night she made it darker.
 No effect.
 The second night she made it warmer.
 Her son has slept through the night ever since.
 It wasn’t her parenting skills or the adherence to a particular sleep philosophy that was causing him to wake up so often.
 Her baby was cold.
 Once she removed that obstacle with a heater the problem was resolved.

 We do this all the time, trying to fix a problem by throwing new parenting philosophies at the situation.
 What can I do better?
 More time, more money, more lessons, more stuff.
 But it can be equally valuable to look for what you could be doing less of.
 In so doing, you may enrich your relationships with your children immeasurably.

 With these let’s try and to be more successful in our Parenting, Happy Parenting to you!

-Are you stuck without any ideas on how to take your product to next level, or achieve next product goal(s)?
-Our usual idea meetings takes infinite amount of time and without any conclusion.
-And whats more not everyone contributes to the ideas.
+Are you stuck without any ideas on how to take your product to the next level, or achieve next product goal(s)?
+Our usual idea meetings take an infinite amount of time and without any conclusion.
+And what’s more not everyone contributes to the ideas.

 Here is a simple process which gets rid of all these issues, please try and share your feedback.

 To implement speedstorming, need to have a minimum of five people who have some familiarity with your market, five blank sheets of paper, and a watch.

 1. Seat all five people at a table and give them each a blank sheet of paper.
 Make sure they know that during this exercise they can’t discuss their ideas or look at one another’s sheets of paper.